 The reason I visited that pub was not because it was a gay joint.
 An expat German friend liked to bring his girlfriend there as Happy Hour was the cheapest amongst all the watering holes along that strip.
 Trust a German to sniff that out.

 After some visits, I managed to convince him to switch.
 There's only so much ugliness one can take from gay guys (who's not even a quarter metrosexual).
 I wouldn't like to be in a pub with ugly women, so why torture myself with gay men who could have auditioned as dwarves san beard for Peter Jackson's The Hobbit?

 I much rather enjoy the company of people with 'character faces' - folks whose countenances are shaped by their life experiences and maybe, yes, by the sole love of their mothers.
 A pretty face with a vacuous mind is as attractive as an empty beer mug during Happy Hour.

-In any case, I was hanging out with the editorial staff of Female at one cigar party (somewhere in Clarke Quay) that my editor friend asked if I was interested in cars.
+In any case, I was at one time hanging out with the editorial staff of Female at one cigar party (somewhere in Clarke Quay) that my editor friend asked if I was interested in cars.
 I said yes, which guy isn't?

-She then confided that she was thinking of doing a car review.
+She then confided that she was thinking of doing a car review piece.
 A car review column?
 On a regular basis?
 Wow, that would be my dream job!
 But my heart sank when she told me it would only be a one-off piece.